games647/FastLogin/README.md

 * Cauldron support
 * Forge/Sponge message support
 * Premium UUID support
-* Forwards Skins
+* Forward skins
 * Detect user name changed and will update the existing database record
 * BungeeCord support
 * Auto register new premium players
 * Plugin: ProtocolSupport is supported and can be used as an alternative to ProtocolLib
 * No client modifications needed
-* Good performance by using async non blocking operations
+* Good performance by using async operations
 * Locale messages
 * Import the database from similar plugins

+## Issues

+Please use issues for bug reports, suggestions, questions and more.
+Please check for existing issues.
+Existing issues can be upvoted by adding up vote to the original post.

 ## Development builds